-3 The Federal Department of Economic Affairs, Education and Research (EAER) may enact regulations concerning the transmission of data referred to in paragraphs 1 and 2.171
+3 The Federal Department of Economic Affairs, Education and Research (EAER) may enact regulations concerning the transmission of data referred to in paragraphs 1 and 2.170

 Art.
-30e172 Obligation to notify and exchange of information
+30e171 Obligation to notify and exchange of information

-1 If the operator or his contractors are inspected by different certification bodies, or by a third party commissioned by them, then the participating certification bodies

-Inserted by No I of the O of 27 Oct.
-2010, in force since 1 Jan.
-2011 (AS 2010 5859).
-Inserted by No I of the O of 27 Oct.
-2010, in force since 1 Jan.
-2011 (AS 2010 5859).
-Inserted by No I of the O of 27 Oct.
-2010, in force since 1 Jan.
-2011 (AS 2010 5859).
-Inserted by No I of the O of 29 Oct.
-2014, in force since 1 Jan.
-2015 (AS 2014 3969).
-Inserted by No I of the O of 27 Oct.
-2010 (AS 2010 5859).
-Amended by No I of the O of 29 Oct.
-2014, in force since 1 Jan.
-2015 (AS 2014 3969).
-172 shall exchange the relevant information concerning the operations which they have inspected among themselves or with the third parties commissioned by them.

-2 The certification body shall notify the FOAG and the competent cantonal food inspection agencies immediately if an operator or his contractor subject to its inspections changes to another certification body.

-3 The previous certification body shall hand over to the new certification body the relevant parts of the inspection dossier of the operator in question and the reports laid down in 1.1.4 of Annex 1.

-4 The new certification body shall ensure that the operator has rectified any nonconformities noted in the report of the previous certification body or is in the process of doing so.

-^{4bis} The certification body shall notify the FOAG and the competent cantonal executive authority of its decisions under Articles 7-9 of this Ordinance.173

-5 In the following cases, the certification body shall notify the FOAG and the competent cantonal food inspection agency immediately:

-- if an operator withdraws from the inspection system; a. - if it notes irregularities or infringements which affect the organic status of b. products; - if it notes irregularities or infringements relating to products which are subc. ject to inspection by other certification bodies.

-6 The FOAG and the competent cantonal food inspection agency may require the certification body to provide any other information concerning irregularities or infringements.
+- 1 If the operator or his contractors are inspected by different certification bodies, or by a third party commissioned by them, then the participating certification bodies shall exchange the relevant information concerning the operations which they have inspected among themselves or with the third parties commissioned by them. - 2 The certification body shall notify the FOAG and the competent cantonal food inspection agencies immediately if an operator or his contractor subject to its inspections changes to another certification body. - 3 The previous certification body shall hand over to the new certification body the relevant parts of the inspection dossier of the operator in question and the reports laid down in 1.1.4 of Annex 1. - 4 The new certification body shall ensure that the operator has rectified any nonconformities noted in the report of the previous certification body or is in the process of doing so. - 4bis The certification body shall notify the FOAG and the competent cantonal executive authority of its decisions under Articles 7-9 of this Ordinance.
+172 - 5 In the following cases, the certification body shall notify the FOAG and the competent cantonal food inspection agency immediately: - if an operator withdraws from the inspection system; - h. if it notes irregularities or infringements which affect the organic status of products; - if it notes irregularities or infringements relating to products which are subject to inspection by other certification bodies. - 6 The FOAG and the competent cantonal food inspection agency may require the certification body to provide any other information concerning irregularities or infringements.
 The certification body shall transmit this information immediately.

-Chapters 6 and 7174 ...
+Chapters 6 and 7173 ...